Advertisement

 What’s clever about the Mokka’s interior – and yes, both the petrol and electric versions share pretty much every fixture and fitting inside – is how it offers a very simple, common-sense alternative to Peugeot’s wacky angular dashboards, expressive switchgear and the infamous tiny steering wheel.

 If you’ve been in a 2008 and liked the drive but didn’t get along with the displays, the driving position, or having to delve into a touchscreen to adjust the heating, the Mokka is basically the same but with the difficulty level turned down to ‘Beginner’.
-You have knobs and buttons for making it hot or cool.
-Hurrah!
-Maybe that’ll catch on.
+You even get knobs and buttons for making it hot or cool.

 Advertisement - Page continues below

-The steering wheel is slim-rimmed and regular-sized, Digital dials lurk behind on most specs, but they’re clear, easy to read, and less self-consciously stylish.
+Wishful thinking.
+The steering wheel too is regular sized, with the digital dials that lurk behind clear, easy to read, and less self-consciously stylish.
 Though, is it just us or is the ‘two oblong screens in a sea of glossy black plastic’ a bad idea copied from the equally cheap-looking VW Golf Mk8’s interior?

-The centre console is probably the least successful piece of design – not only is it swathed in yet-more wannabe piano wood, but the advantages of using a switch for the handbrake and a small, expensive-feeling gear selector have been squandered by marooning them smack in the middle of the fillet.
+The centre console is probably the least successful piece of design – not only is it swathed in yet more wannabe piano wood, but the advantages of using a switch for the handbrake and a small, expensive-feeling gear selector have been squandered by marooning them smack bang in the middle.
 Why not shift them off to the side, and expand the mean-sized cupholders?
-Or carve out a cubby for the bulbous key, indeed?
+Or, carve out a cubby for the bulbous key?

 Advertisement - Page continues below